BruceResearch/Praxis_BGM_R_interface/README.md

 ## Tutorial

-`Praxis_R_Turtorial.Rmd` is an end-to-end tutorial that sources the R script, simulates Gaussian-mixture data, fits Praxis-BGM, and inspects outputs.
+`Praxis_R_Tutorial.Rmd` is an end-to-end tutorial that sources the R script, simulates Gaussian-mixture data, fits Praxis-BGM, and inspects outputs.

 The original Python tutorial notebook is here: